clicon/clixon-docs/backend.rst

 underlying system.
 The backend invokes *callbacks* in the plugins when events.

+Plugins are added by the application developer and adds "semantics" to a Clixon system.
+The CLI, Restconf and Netconf applications also use callbacks.

-Plugins are written in C as dynamically loaded modules (`.so` files).
-At startup, the backend daemon looks in the directory pointed to by the config option `CLICON_BACKEND_DIR`, and loads all files with `.so` suffixes from that dir in alphabetical order.
+Plugins are written in C as dynamically loaded modules (``.so`` files).
+At startup, the backend daemon looks in the directory pointed to by the config option ``CLICON_BACKEND_DIR``, and loads all files with `.so` suffixes from that dir in alphabetical order.

 For example, to load all backend plugins from: `/usr/local/lib/example/backend`:
 ::